Neutrino quantum kinetics in a core-collapse supernova: Neutrino quantum kinetics in spherical symmetry

 The vacuum and self-interaction terms are defined as

-The vacuum frequency is $\omega_{\textrm{vac}} = {\Delta m^{2}}/{2 E}$ with $\Delta m^2 = 2.5 \times 10^{-3}$~eV$^2$, and $\vartheta_{\textrm{V}} = 10^{-3}$~rad denotes the matter suppressed mixing angle.
+The vacuum frequency is $\omega_{\textrm{vac}} = {\Delta m^{2}}/{2 E}$ with $\Delta m^2 = 2.5 \times 10^{-3}$~eV$^2$, and $\vartheta_{\textrm{V}} = 10^{-3}$~rad denotes the effective mixing angle.
+Although a small vacuum mixing angle is often adopted to mimic the effect of the matter background~\cite{Hannestad:2006nj}, whether flavor conversion is suppressed or not because of the large matter background~\cite{Esteban-Pretel:2008ovd,Dasgupta:2015iia,Abbar:2015fwa,Sigl:2021tmj} should be subject of dedicated work for boundary problems like ours.
+In this work, we are only interested in exploring the flavor conversion outcome for different ELN configurations; however, we have tested that the quasi-steady state flavor configuration is unchanged for $\vartheta_{\textrm{V}} = 10^{-5}$~rad and $\vartheta_{\textrm{V}} = 10^{-6}$~rad (results not shown here).
 The self-interaction Hamiltonian, unlike the vacuum Hamiltonian, depends on $\theta$ and is obtained integrating over all momentum modes.
 The integration over the azimuthal angle results in a constant factor $2\pi$ that has been absorbed in the definition of the density matrices.
 On the other hand, the self-interaction Hamiltonian does not depend on energy.
 Following the attenuation method introduced in Ref.~\cite{Nagakura:2022kic}, we rescale the strength of neutrino self-interaction by a constant factor $\zeta=10^{-3}$.
-The choice of $\zeta$ is such that the self-interaction strength is always larger than $\omega$ at neutrino decoupling and the quasi-steady state flavor state configuration is likely not affected, but the time needed for reaching such a configuration changes with the computational time being reduced~\cite{Shalgar:2019rqe,Padilla-Gay:2020uxa}.
+The choice of $\zeta$ is such that the self-interaction strength is always larger than $\omega$ at neutrino decoupling and the quasi-steady state flavor state configuration is likely not affected, but the time needed for reaching such a configuration changes with the computational time being reduced~\cite{Shalgar:2019qwg,Padilla-Gay:2020uxa}.